jjgrainger/sublime-text/README.md

 # Sublime Text

-This is my current sublime text setup, more to come including snippets and packages
+This is my current sublime text setup including settings, snippets and packages